TwinDB Really Loves Backups

-Note that we had to package the TwinDB agent separately for Amazon Linux because since version 2015.03 it is kind of a special case where it can neither be called RHEL 6 nor a RHEL 7.
-One issue we hit was with the perl-DBD-MySQL package which is a dependency of Percona XtraBackup package.
+Note that we had to package the TwinDB agent separately for Amazon Linux, because since version 2015.03 it is kind of a special case where it can neither be called RHEL 6 nor a RHEL 7.
+One issue we had was with the perl-DBD-MySQL package, which is a dependency of Percona XtraBackup package.
 We had to repackage perl-DBD-MySQL, details on why and how can be found in one of our earlier blog posts Xtrabackup and MySQL 5.6 on Amazon instance.

-Furthermore, we have tried to define the instructions on how to install the agent very clearly.
+Furthermore, we have tried to clearly define the instructions on how to install the agent.

-TwinDB agent is itself written in Python.
+The TwinDB agent itself is written in Python.
 Python as a language is portable and runs on many unix variants as mentioned at General Python FAQ.
-What we also did to further test portability was to build a Continuous Integration/Continuous Deployment pipeline to run automated integration tests on all the platforms that we support.
+What we also did to further test portability, was building a Continuous Integration/Continuous Deployment pipeline to run automated integration tests on all the platforms that we support.
 Below is a list of the platforms that we support:

 - CentOS 6

 - Ubuntu Precise